The American Institute of Architects Marin Home Tour 2013

 AIA Home Tour 2013, Marin EditionView All 6 Photos

-Marin's architectural history is respectable: Frank Lloyd Wright designed the Marin Civic Center, as is George Lucas' Skywalker Ranch - geeky locals (is there any other kind) get a kick out of noting the similarities between the Civic Center and the Galactic Senate on Naboo.
+Marin's architectural history is respectable.
+Frank Lloyd Wright designed the Marin Civic Center, and George Lucas' Skywalker Ranch is located here.
+Geeky locals (is there any other kind?) get a kick out of noting the similarities between the Civic Center and the Galactic Senate on Naboo.
 It's also home to the Sausalito houseboats and countless hot tubs.

 Whether the residents are millionaires or nuns, the Marin tour's homes share a common goal: Let nature take center stage.